djeada/Frontend-Notes/notes/08_protocols.md

     openssl req -new -newkey rsa:2048 -nodes -keyout your_domain.com.key -out your_domain.com.csr

+### What is SSL?

+* SSL improves the security of internet connections by encrypting them.
+* When servers use plain HTTP without SSL, they deliver unencrypted data to browsers.
+Anyone who sniffs the data may see all the transferred data, even user credentials.
+* When using SSL, all data is sent after establishing a secure session.
+The server first sends its credentials.
+The client can then ask the central authority if the credentials are legitimate.
+Data is transferred only after confirmation from a central authority.

 ### Obtain an TLS/SSL Certificate

 To put it simply, SSL (Secure Sockets Layer) is the old and TLS (Transport Layer Security) is the new, though some people refer to TLS as SSL.